-The Port of Southampton has four world-class cruise terminals in operation, all with ship-to-shore walkways and offers convenient cruise-parking facilities for cruise customers, securely located within the port estate.
+The Port of Southampton has five world-class cruise terminals in operation, all with ship-to-shore walkways.
+There are also convenient cruise-parking facilities for cruise customers, securely located within the port estate.

 Southampton has over 100 ha of vehicle storage and distribution compounds, also offering value-added services including pre-delivery inspections and vehicle-enhancement work.
 The port has capacity for over 50,000 vehicles at any one time on their way in or out of the UK.

 All ABP's ports offer the latest state-of-the-art facilities and equipment dedicated to handing a wide range of cargoes.
-Examples of recent investments in Southampton include £15 million in our 8th multi-deck automotive storage facility and the £12 million upgrade of the Ocean Cruise Terminal, further enhancing the service offered to cruise passengers.
+Examples of recent investments in Southampton include the £55 million Horizon Cruise Terminal, two shore power connections, £15 million in our 8th multi-deck automotive storage facility and the £12 million upgrade of the Ocean Cruise Terminal, further enhancing the service offered to cruise passengers.

 Port of Southampton handles900,000 vehicles every year